 EARA encourages the biomedical sector, in every European country, to make a commitment to openness and transparency in its use of animals for research.

-There are now eight countries with active Transparency Agreements in Europe - Belgium, France, Germany, Portugal, Netherlands, Spain, Switzerland and the UK, and one outside Europe - New Zealand.
+There are now eight countries with active Transparency Agreements in Europe - Belgium, France, Germany, Portugal, Netherlands, Spain, Switzerland and the UK, and one outside Europe - Australia and New Zealand.